OpenNebula/docs/source/integration_and_development/system_interfaces/go.rst

 Usage
 ================================================================================

-To use the OpenNebula Cloud API for Go in your Go project, you have to import goca at your project as the example below and make a ``go get``.
+To use the OpenNebula Cloud API for Go in your Go project, you have to import ``GOCA`` at your project as the example below and make a ``go get``.

 Code Sample
 ================================================================================